seedstack/website/content/docs/seed/maven-plugin/generate.md

 ---

 To create a SeedStack project from scratch you can use `generate` goal from the SeedStack Maven Plugin.
-This goal is invoked from the command line.
+This goal is invoked from the command line.<!--more-->

 # Parameters